hlandau/ncdocs/stateofnamecoin.md

 This is a superset of the wire protocol functionality required for SPV described above; thus one additional command can be used to enable both modes.

-There are unsolved problems regarding the deployment of UTXO CB:
+There are unsolved problems regarding the deployment of UTXO CBC:

   - A Merkle tree can be efficiently recomputed when a value is appended to the list.
 But inserting or removing a value at arbitrary points in the list in general will require full recomputation.